thenick775/react-ios-pwa-prompt-ts/README.md

 ## Features

-- 🛠 Fully configurable, set how many times you want to see it, and after how many page visits.
+- 🛠 Fully configurable: Set the frequency and conditions for displaying the prompt.
-- 📃 PWA available offline?
-In full screen mode?
-Customise the content of your prompts message through props.
+- 📃 Customize prompt content based on PWA availability and full-screen mode.
-- ⚡️ Efficient.
-Very little overhead for non-iOS devices and does as little work as needed for each page load.
+- ⚡️ Efficient: Minimal overhead for non-iOS devices, optimizing each page load.
-- 🌕 Will display in dark mode if enabled on iOS 13 and 14.
+- 🌕 Dark mode support: Adapts to iOS 13 and 14 settings.
-- Supports `styled-components`
+- 🎨 Supports custom styling with `styled-components`

 ## Usage

-1. Add `react-ios-pwa-prompt-ts` as a dependency using:
+1. Add `react-ios-pwa-prompt-ts` as a dependency:

 ```
 npm i react-ios-pwa-prompt-ts